 I also collaborate as an associated researcher at the Centro de Ciencias de la Complejidad-C3 from the Universidad Autónoma de México (UNAM) and I’m member of the Sistema Nacional de Investigadores (SNI).

 I did undergraduate studies in Physics with Denis Boyer from the complexity Department at Institute de Física (UNAM) studying anomalous diffusion in heterogeneous media, using the foraging movement of spider monkey in the rainforest, as study system.
 After that, I continue in a interdiscplinary line of work with Pablo Padilla and Oscar Escolero from IIMAS and Geology Institutes at UNAM, with which i realized my graduate studies of MsC and PhD on the Earth Sciences grad-school at UNAM.

-After my PhD i worked with Luis Bojórquez in the Laboratorio Nacional de Ciencias de la Sostenibilidad in several projects (the must important related with Careta-Careta turtles) mostly doing socio-environmental modelling and Data Science.
-Then I had the opportunity of being a DGAPA Posdoctoral Fellow at Instituto de Astronomia (UNAM) with Sergio Mendoza, doing basically Data Science in astrophysics.
+After my PhD i worked in the Laboratorio Nacional de Ciencias de la Sostenibilidad in several projects (the must important related with Careta-Careta turtles) mostly doing socio-environmental modelling and (no-nonsense) Data Science.
+Then I had the opportunity of being a DGAPA Posdoctoral Fellow at Instituto de Astronomia (UNAM) with Sergio Mendoza, doing basically (no-nonsense) Data Science in astrophysics.
 Afterworlds i was a full time researcher at Sustainability Institute which is part of the Universidad Iberoamericana (IBERO)